UBCSailbot/raye-network-table/README.md

 ## Running
 Executables can be found in `build/bin/`

+More information on each of the executable programs can be found in the `projects` directory.

 ## Style Guide, Linting, and Code Check
 For C++ follow [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).